networkMe/missinghud2/README.md

 The latest binary release can be found here: https://github.com/networkMe/missinghud2/releases/latest

+## Runtime Requirements
+* Run from a folder with no Unicode characters in the path (aka. characters not on a standard keyboard) ? ?_? ??
+* A graphics card with OpenGL 3.3 support (any graphics card released since 2010 will have this).

 ## Current features
 * Works in fullscreen and windowed mode (as it's a direct OpenGL implementation)
+* Shows how your raw statistics change as you pick up items and use pills, real-time
-* Show statistics HUD on the left of the Rebirth viewport
+* Statistics HUD on the left of the Rebirth viewport shows:
   * Speed
   * Range
-  * Tear firerate
+  * Tear firerate (Tear delay, lower is faster)
   * Shot speed
   * Damage
   * Luck
   * Deal with the Devil % chance
-* Shows how your raw statistics change as you pick up items and use pills, real-time.

 ## Building
 Missing HUD 2 has the below dependencies: